 That’s where the journey toward wisdom comes in.
-It may not be easy, but the benefits are beyond measure.
-So, how can we establish our growth in wisdom, and why is it so crucial to our lives?
+Although it might not be simple, the benefits are immeasurable.
+So, why is growing in wisdom so important to our lives, and how can we measure our growth in wisdom?

-In seeking to grow in wisdom, there are a few simple ways to help you on your journey toward wisdom.
-By following these ways, you can begin to understand the truth above all earthly things and grow in true wisdom.
+In seeking to grow in wisdom, there are a few simple ways to help you on your journey.
+You can start by understanding the truth that true wisdom is above all things.

 1. Study God’s Word

-If we want to grow and be biblically wise and fully conform to the image and likeness of the Lord God, growing wisdom is extremely important.
-The word of God is full of wisdom for everyone to cherish, cling to, and ponder upon.
-Anyone who finds God finds wisdom because God is wisdom.
+If we want to grow, be wise, and conform to the image and likeness of the Lord God, growing in God’s wisdom is important.
+The word of God is full of wisdom for everyone to cherish, cling to, and ponder.
+Anyone who finds God will find wisdom.

 Reading and understanding the Bible can be easy for some Christians.
 But for those who don’t know, reading the gospels of Mark, Matthew, John, or Luke can bring you one step closer to God.